-The Trustee believes that engagement (including the exercise of voting rights) is an effective means of helping to manage the Fund's climate-related risks.
+The Trustee believes that good stewardship practices, including engagement and the exercise of voting rights, is an effective means of helping to manage the Fund's climate-related risks.
 Engagement with underlying companies (as well as other relevant organisations) is carried out primarily by investment managers on behalf of the Trustee.
+To best channel its stewardship efforts, the Trustee believes that it should focus on key themes, and has initially selected climate-related financial risks as a key focus area.